khantilchoksi/DevOps-HW1-Part2-ProvisioningServers-/README.md

     * We can make ansible playbook tasks indempotent easily with some provisions.
   * **Examples of Non - Indempotent Operations:**
       *  It is possible that a sequence of several requests is non-idempotent, even if all of the methods executed in that sequence are idempotent.
 (A sequence is idempotent if a single execution of the entire sequence always yields a result that is not changed by a reexecution of all, or part, of that sequence.)
 For example, a sequence is non-idempotent if its result depends on a value that is later modified in the same sequence.
       * HTTP POST request can be considered as non-indempotent operation in the context that, everytime you trigger the POST request, it is going to add the new data entry in your database.
+      * PATCH is non-idempotent.
       * Another example is, `ssh-keyscan -H >> ~/.ssh/known_hosts` command for creating SSH fingerprint is not idempotent.